volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

       disable = true
     }
     waf_type {
-      // One of the arguments from this list "waf waf_rules" must be set
+      // One of the arguments from this list "waf_rules waf" must be set

       waf {
         waf {